-Review of pre-development 2-foot topographic contour and geologic maps reveals that the SWRP was built within a broad (5,200 m; 6 acre), shallow depression bounded by two inferred NE-trending fault zones.
+Review of pre-development 2-foot topographic contour and geologic maps reveals that the SWRP was built within a broad (5,200 m2; 6 acre), shallow depression bounded by two inferred NE-trending fault zones.
 Photographs taken during SWRP construction showed steep west-dipping bedrock in the northern SWRP wall.
 Following collapse of the sinkhole, additional hydrogeologic characterization included excavation to a depth of 6.4 m (21 ft), surface geophysics (resistivity), and rock coring.

-Geologic materials consisted mostly of friable, highly altered, clayey limestone consistent with epikarst in-filled with terra rosa providing a cover of the feature.
+of the feature.
 Dipping beds, and fractured bedrock support proximity to the mapped fault zone.
 Geophysics and surface observations suggested a lateral pathway for stormwater flow at the junction between the wet pond's impermeable geomembrane and compacted clay liner for the retention pond.
-The collapse appears to have been caused by stormwater down-washing poorly consolidated sediments from beneath the SWRP and into a pre-existing karst conduit system.

-Mitigation of the sinkhole included backfill ranging from boulders to gravel, a geomembrane cover, and reinforced concrete cap.
+The collapse appears to have been caused by stormwater down-washing poorly consolidated sediments from beneath the SWRP and into a pre existing karst conduit system.
+Mitigation of the sinkhole included backfill ranging from boulders to gravel, a geomembrane cover, and highly altered, clayey limestone consistent with epikarst in-filled with terra rosa providing a cover from boulders to gravel, a geomembrane cover, and reinforced concrete cap.
 Additional improvements to the SWRP included a new compacted clay liner overlain by a geomembrane liner on the side slopes of the retention pond.